Kriti Sanon Plays Special Role In Kartik Aaryan's Pati Patni Aur Woh

 Sharing the picture on Instagram, Kartik wrote, "Aaj shoot karne ek special mehmaan aayi hain!!
 Guess who is here to play HideNSeek with #ChintuTyagi #PatiPatniAurWoh." (sic)

 Actor Ananya Pandey, who plays the female lead in the movie, commented on the Instagram post.
-She wrote, "I wasn't there on the set so u shot with someone else dildaar #Pati hai aap," she wrote. (sic) Casting director Mukesh Chhabra also responded to the post and wrote, "Main bata do sab Ko ? @kartikaaryan." (sic)
+She wrote, "I wasn't there on the set so u shot with someone else dildaar #Pati hai aap." (sic) Casting director Mukesh Chhabra also responded to the post and wrote, "Main bata do sab Ko ? @kartikaaryan." (sic)

 Mudassar Aziz, who received fame with his movie Happy Bhaag Jayegi, is helming the film.
 The film will be a remake of the 1978 drama, which was of the same name.
 The earlier version of the film starred Sanjeev Kumar, Vidya Sinha and Ranjeeta Kaur.
 While Kartik plays the role of Sanjeev's, Bhumi Pednekar plays the wife, which was originally essayed by Vidya.
 Ananya will be playing the role of Ranjeeta in the new version of the film.